Romea/cropcraft/README.md

 # CropCraft

-CropCraft is a python script that allows to generate 3D models of crop fields specialized for real-time simulation of robotics application.
+CropCraft is a python script that generates 3D models of crop fields, specialized in real-time simulation of robotics applications.

 ![Example of field](doc/imgs/field_demo.png)